Index

 Hihiaua Cultural Centre Stage II

 The Hihiaua Cultural Centre Stage II is the second stage for the Hihiaua Cultural Centre Trust.
-The site is located on the Hihiaua Peninsula adjacent to the Hatea River in Whangarei and is part of the Hihiaua Park open space.
+The site is located on the Hihiaua Peninsula between the Hatea River and Waiarohia Stream in Whangarei and is part of the Hihiaua Park open space.

-Tuia te Muka Tangata is entered through two large pivoting doors from the west into the Display Space which can also act as a foyer to the Performance Space to allow for large numbers of people to enter the building together, for large equipment such as vertical hoists, and to provide a sense of a generous welcome to the space.
-There are a number of secondary sliding doors to allow multiple entry points to allow the facility to operate in a variety of ways.
-There is a large bi-fold stage door to the eastern facade to allow an indoor stage to function as part of an outdoor auditorium.
+Tuia te Muka Tangata is entered through two large pivoting doors from the west into the Display Space which can also act as a foyer to the Performance Space to allow for large numbers of people to enter the building, for large equipment such as vertical hoists, and to provide a sense of a generous welcome to the space.
+There are several secondary sliding doors to allow multiple entry points for the facility to operate in a variety of ways.
+A large bi-fold stage door to the eastern facade allows the indoor stage to function as part of an outdoor auditorium.

-The Toilet and Storage facilities are provided between the display and performance spaces of Tuia te Muka Tangata.
+Bathroom and Storage facilities are provided between the Display and Performance spaces of Tuia te Muka Tangata.
 There are toilet facilities for both men and women with unisex accessible facilities.
-The toilets are configured to allow for access from inside the Tuia te Muka Tangata and from the exterior for outside events.
+The toilets are configured to allow for access from the exterior for outside events.

-The mezzanine level is accessed with a stair and lift to provide a range of meeting spaces and offices for the facility including Kaumatua and the opportunity for recording and video.
+The mezzanine level is accessed by stairs and lift to provide a range of meeting spaces and offices including Kaumatua and the opportunity for recording and video.
 There is a small kitchenette facility to serve the meeting and office spaces.

 More